Since 2002, interRAI has expanded and developed and is now the primary needs assessment instrument in aged residential and home care in New Zealand.

 - 2002 Health of Older People Strategy

-Five District Health Boards (DHBs) piloted the interRAI home care assessment to identify implementation requirements.
-A key finding was the importance of consistent training.
+Five District Health Boards (DHBs) pilot the interRAI home care assessment to identify implementation requirements.
+A key finding is the importance of consistent training.

 All DHB Chief Executives support national implementation of the interRAI assessments for home and community.

 Start of the interRAI National DHB Implementation Project (2008-2012).
-Implementation was phased and DHBs took individual responsibility for implementation – subject to agreed national criteria.
+Implementation is phased and DHBs take individual responsibility for implementation – subject to agreed national criteria.

-DHBs, in conjunction with the New Zealand Aged Care Association, agreed to support a project, to run from 2011 until 2015, to voluntarily introduce interRAI assessments in Aged Residential Care.
+DHBs, in conjunction with the New Zealand Aged Care Association, agree to support a project, to run from 2011 until 2015, to voluntarily introduce interRAI assessments in Aged Residential Care.